 By overlaying the spectra, we can compare the wavelength of the light that went into the sample and the light that was fluoresced by the sample.

 Phosphorescent materials glow in the dark.
 Similar to fluorescence, they get excited by white or ultraviolet lights.
 But these materials slowly re-emit the energy in the form of light, even when the lights are turned off.
 Glow-in-the-dark toys are a great example of phosphorescence.

 Finally, chemiluminescence occurs when a chemical reaction produces light without producing heat.
 Glow sticks are a perfect Halloween example of this.
 When the chemicals are mixed, a ghostly glow is given off.
-Check out a previous blog to learn more about glow sticks and glow stick kinetics!

 So, the next time you see a glowing jack-o-lantern or an eerie zombie, don’t just think scary… think science.